 I don’t want the to glow in the dark or anything, but I wouldn’t be opposed to a few dashes brighter… know what I mean?

 It’s the season for pictures and get-togethers and whatnot, so why not do what I can to have a more confident smile?

 How to Make Activated Charcoal Teeth Whitening Powder

 - 1 Tbsp bentonite clay (I started with this small tub at first, but now buy bentonite clay in bulk since I use it for SO many different natural remedies at home, and it’s cheaper!)

 - ½ tsp activated charcoal (this is the kind I have)

-- About 5 drops lemon essential oil** (optional)
+- About 5 drops Lemon Vitality essential oil** (optional, for flavor)

 - Plastic or glass jar for storage (I used these small 5 gram pots, leftover from making my own lip balm.
 Use whatever you have, as long as it’s not metal.
 See notes below.)